 You need to focus on finding the right balance for the specific challenge your organization is facing.

-Each of these challenges requires a fundamentally different profile and type of person.
-Without diagnosing your root need, you will struggle to attract the right person.
+Each of these challenges requires a fundamentally different profile and type of individual.
+Without diagnosing your root need, you will struggle to attract the right talent.

-If one co-founder brings a strong sales background, don’t hire another sales leader early on: You will just get conflict due to differing directions or simply duplicate skills you already have.
+If one co-founder brings a strong sales background, don’t hire another sales leader early on as you will just get conflict due to differing directions or simply duplication of skills you already have.
 In this scenario, you need someone who can execute on the co-founder’s sales plan, so you should hire an enthusiastic sales rep with high commitment who is eager to prove themself.

 Prioritizing talent acquisition includes many different activities that don’t necessarily require you (or your team) to scour LinkedIn for the right profile for hours on end.